ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 :pray: Before you can start using the DGT-Connector on Playground or Production, a representative of your DG at the
 [Europa Forum](http://www.cc.cec/home/europa-info/basics/management/committees/forum_europa/members/index_en.htm)
-should make a formal request to the COMM EUROPA MANAGEMENT (CEM).
+must make a formal request to the COMM EUROPA MANAGEMENT (CEM).

 ```
  From: Webmaster